Sally Mann: Early career

 After graduation from Hollins College, Mann worked as a photographer at Washington and Lee University.
-In the mid-1970s she photographed the construction of its new law school building, the Lewis Hall (now the Sydney Lewis Hall), leading to her first solo exhibition in late 1977 at the Corcoran Gallery of Art in Washington, DC The Corcoran Gallery of Art published a catalogue of Mann's images titled "The Lewis Law Portfolio".
-Some of those surrealistic images were also included as part of her first book, Second Sight, published in 1984.
+In the mid-1970s she photographed the construction of its new law school building, the Lewis Hall (now the Sydney Lewis Hall).
+These photographs were the basis of her first solo exhibition in late 1977 at the Corcoran Gallery of Art in Washington, DC.
+The Corcoran Gallery of Art published a catalogue of Mann's images titled "The Lewis Law Portfolio".
+Some of images had a surreal aspect; they were also included as part of her first book, Second Sight, published in 1984.

 While Mann explored a variety of genres as she was maturing in the 1970s, she truly found her trade with her book, At Twelve: Portraits of Young Women (Aperture, 1988).

-In 1995, she was featured in an issue of "Aperture".
-On Location with: Henri Cartier-Bresson, Graciela Iturbide, Barbara Kruger, Sally Mann, Andres Serrano, Clarissa Sligh" which was illustrated with photographs.
+In 1995, she was featured in an issue of Aperture: "On Location with: Henri Cartier-Bresson, Graciela Iturbide, Barbara Kruger, Sally Mann, Andres Serrano, Clarissa Sligh" which was illustrated with photographs.

 At Twelve: Portraits of Young Women

 Her second collection, At Twelve: Portraits of Young Women, published in 1988, stimulated minor controversy.
 The images "captured the confusing emotions and developing identities of adolescent girls [and the] expressive printing style lent a dramatic and brooding mood to all of her images".
-In the preface to the book, Ann Beattie says "when a girl is twelve years old, she often wants – or says she wants – less involvement with adults. […] [it is] a time in which the girls yearn for freedom and adults feel their own grip on things becoming a little tenuous, as they realize that they have to let their children go."
+In the preface to the book, author Ann Beattie wrote "when a girl is twelve years old, she often wants – or says she wants – less involvement with adults. […] [it is] a time in which the girls yearn for freedom and adults feel their own grip on things becoming a little tenuous, as they realize that they have to let their children go."

 Beattie says that Mann's photographs don't "glamorize the world, but they don't make it into something more unpleasant than it is, either".
-The girls photographed in this series are shown "vulnerable in their youthfulness" but Mann instead focuses on the strength that the girls possess.
+The girls photographed in this series are shown "vulnerable in their youthfulness" but Mann focuses on the strength that the girls possess.

-In one image from the book shown here, Mann says that the young girl was extremely reluctant to stand closer to her mother's boyfriend.
+Referring to "Untitled", an image from the book shown here, Mann says that the young girl was extremely reluctant to stand closer to her mother's boyfriend.
 Mann said that she thought it was strange because "it was their peculiar familiarity that had provoked this photograph in the first place".
 Mann didn't want to crop out the girl's elbow but the girl refused to move in closer.
-According to Mann, the girl's mother shot her boyfriend in the face with a .22 several months later.
+According to Mann, several months later, the girl's mother shot her boyfriend in the face with a .22.
 In court the mother "testified that while she worked nights at a local truck stop he was ‘at home partying and harassing my daughter.'"
 Mann said "the child put it to me somewhat more directly".
 Mann says that she now looks at this photograph with "a jaggy chill of realization".